KetlinNunes/KetlinNunes/README.md

 # Sobre mim

 - 👋 Hi, I’m @KetlinNunes
-- 👀 I’m interested in ...
+- 👀 I’m interested in  aprender mais sobre linguagens de programação.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning  a programar.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on  na educação de crianças e jovens.
-- 📫 How to reach me ...

 <!---
 KetlinNunes/KetlinNunes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.